Curves on Heisenberg invariant quartic surfaces in projective 3-space: Invariant surfaces containing lines

 The Heisenberg group acts on the space of lines in $\PP^3$ and in Klein coordinates the action is given neatly by sign changes in accordance with the table

 where $\sigma_1,\sigma_2,\tau_1,\tau_2$ are the generators from \secref{sec:Hgroup}.

-In \cite{q_BN} it is shown that for a generic $u \in N_5$, $\mathcal{X}_u$ contains exactly 32 lines.
+In \cite{BN} it is shown that for a generic $u \in N_5$, $\mathcal{X}_u$ contains exactly 32 lines.
 In the same paper it is proved that such a surface is a desingularized Kummer surface coming from an Abelian surface $A$ with a $(1,3)$-polarization.
-We may assume that $A$ has Picard number 1 since an Abelian surface which is generic among those admitting a $(1,3)$-polarization has Picard number 1.
 The Klein coordinates for any of the 32 lines satisfy the condition

 by which we mean that The 32 lines constitute two orbits under the Heisenberg group, each containing 16 lines.
 There is an involution relating the two orbits: if $(x_0,\dots,x_5)$ are Klein coordinates for a line in one of the orbits, then